ory/keto/docs/docs/cli/keto-status.md

 ## keto status

-Get the status of the upstream Keto instance.
+Get the status of the upstream Keto instance

 ### Synopsis